onaci/leaflet-velocity/README.md

 A plugin for Leaflet (v1.0.3, and v0.7.7) to create a canvas visualisation layer for direction and intensity of arbitrary velocities (e.g. wind, ocean current).

 - Uses a modified version of [WindJS](https://github.com/Esri/wind-js) for core functionality.
-- Similar to [wind-js-leaflet](https://github.com/danwild/wind-js-leaflet), much much more versatile (provides a generic leaflet layer, and not restricted to wind).
+- Similar to [wind-js-leaflet](https://github.com/danwild/wind-js-leaflet), however much more versatile (provides a generic leaflet layer, and not restricted to wind).
 - Data input format is the same as output by [grib2json](https://github.com/cambecc/grib2json).

 ![Screenshot](/screenshots/velocity.gif?raw=true)